vlfeat/matconvnet/doc/site/docs/pretrained.md

     While the CRF component is missing (it may come later to MatConvNet), this model still outperforms the FCN-8s network above, partially because it is trained with additonal data from COCO.
-In the table below, RV-VOC12 is as described in the 'Conditional Random Fields' paper:
+In the table below, the RV-VOC12 data is the subset of the PASCAL VOC 12 data as described in the 'Conditional Random Fields'
+    paper:

     | Model      | Tes data  | mean IOU | mean pix. accuracy | pixel accuracy |
     |------------|-----------|----------|--------------------|----------------|